midastruth/files.md/README.md

 It works like a regular chat, so it's easier to use because there's less resistance.
 We're used to sending messages to friends, now we're going to send stuff to the bot.

-When we are focused and distracting information comes in, we want to get rid of it as quickly as possible.
+When we are focused and distracting information comes in, we want to get rid of that information as quickly as possible.
 To do that, just send the bot whatever's is on your mind.
 Then choose how you want to save it - as a task, a note, or a journal entry.
 Will be saved as today's task by default.

 [Tasks management via bot](https://club.mnogosdelal.ru/post/180/)
 [Notes taking via bot](https://vas3k.club/post/18815/)